Have a Heart Day 2019

 Be sure to register you event to let the Child and Family Caring Society know how many letters are being sent.

 The Canadian Human Rights Tribunal has once again ruled that the federal government continues to discriminate against First Nations children.
 The Federal government has responded by promising 'fundamental' change including an end to discrimination in funding.

-Last summer, Amnesty worked with the Caring Society and many other partners to sum up the key issues in a short submission to the United Nations top anti-racism body.
+In 2017, Amnesty worked with the Caring Society and many other partners to sum up the key issues in a short submission to the United Nations top anti-racism body.